 Faithful Writers member Rev. Teddy A. Jones is a Tri-national Caribbean servant of God.
 He was educated in Grenada, Jamaica, USA, and South Africa.
 He is currently Chairman of The Missionary Church Association in Jamaica and Pastor of Grace Missionary Church.

 Rev. Teddy is a Public Theologian with publications in the Caribbean Journal of Evangelical Theology.
 He is the author of a recently released book Let’s Major In The Minors, available on Amazon.
-The book is based on an inspiration he received to prepare a series of messages on the five Bible books that have just one chapter: Obadiah, Philemon, II John, III John.
+The book is based on an inspiration he received to prepare a series of messages on the five Bible books that have just one chapter: Obadiah, Philemon, II John, III John, and Jude.
 ‘Upon closer examination of their content,” he said, “one can’t help but notice that they are equally potent.
 They are packed with the same major clues into the nature of God’s essential character.”

 Connect with Teddy